IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 If a team cannot, for any reason, participate in the tournament a replacement may be attributed to the next highest-ranked team available, VRS Team, using the same filters and Invite VRS.

-IEC reserves the right to deny any team replacement if it is deemed to disrupt the competitive flow, schedule, or integrity of the event.
+LD reserves the right to deny any team replacement if it is deemed to disrupt the competitive flow, schedule, or integrity of the event.
 In such cases, the original team will remain in the bracket and all remaining matches will be forfeited until the team is officially eliminated from the tournament.

 ## 3.5 Open Qualifier Slots

-Any team that qualifies through Open Qualifiers must be fully eligible to compete in the Main Event, in line with Valve’s Tournament Operating Requirements and the IEC Rulebook.
+Any team that qualifies through Open Qualifiers must be fully eligible to compete in the Main Event, in line with Valve’s Tournament Operating Requirements and the LD Rulebook.
 This includes:

 1. The core roster, for all matches, must currently reside in the region they are competing in.
 2. The core roster used to qualify (at least 3 of the 5 players) must be maintained for all starting matches of the regional event.